 For the extra money, you get an all-metal Z-axis, 40-inch cutting speed per minute, and built-in customizable dust collection for a generally more effective and reliable CNC cutting experience with less hassle.

-You can happily cut hardwoods, plywood, acrylics, Nylon, thin aluminum sheets and a variety of other materials with the Maker Made M2, making it a great versatile CNC machine for a range of both hobbyist CNC projects, and some commercial CNC uses — talented makers have used it to create incredible CNC signs, chairs and furniture, and a range of other fantastic creations.
+It can cut hardwoods, plywood, acrylics, Nylon, thin aluminum sheets and a variety of other materials for a range of both hobbyist and commercial projects.
+Talented makers have used it to create incredible CNC signs, chairs and furniture, and a range of other fantastic creations and have shown them online.

 It’s compatible with drill or mill bits between 1/8 and 1/2 inches, and if you do run into any problems at any point during your CNC machining experience, simply get in touch with Maker Made’s US-based customer service who will try and help.